The DSA can fund 1:1 non-medical help support such as study skills tuition, specialist mentoring or British Sign Language interpreting.

 This is an informal appointment which can last up to 2 hours and will determine what funding-related items or support you will need for your course.
 The appointment is carried out at a recognised assessment centre.

 You can attend a Needs Assessment Centre wherever is most convenient and there are centres based around the country.
 There are five Needs Assessment Centres based in Sussex.
-In response to COVID, many centres are currently offering appointments online.
+In response to COVID, many centres offer to attend an appointment online.

 Find your nearest assessment centre.